Section 4 Intro to the Memory and Aging Center

 • Code meeting

 Regular meetings to discuss issues in code.
-First hour is for people to gather with Clara to discuss code they’re working on and to work out issues together.
-Second hour is presenting work and questions to Winston.
+We’ve sometimes done this as two stacked hours, with an initial hour for people to gather with Clara and to discuss code they’re working on and debug issues together, with a second hour meeting with Winston.
+I think for the time being we’re just meeting all together with Winston.

 • Mentoring meetings